 To gently stretch the right calf, place the left leg forward and the right leg back both heels flat.
 Slowly bend the left leg.
 After about twenty seconds in this position, switch to the other leg.

-The Back and the Psoas
+Back and Psoas

+The back is not spared either during a hike.
+If you hike with a backpack, pay attention to the back muscles: lumbar, latissimus dorsi, trapezius, deltoids and cervical.
 To relax it, unroll your spine well, position yourself with your arms stretched above your head while holding your hands, and stretch your back while keeping your heels firmly on the ground.
+Be careful not to hold your breath during this exercise.
+It must be as deep as during the previous exercises.
+Again, hold the position for 20-30 seconds, then gently release.

 4. Massages Essential Parts